khoitd1997/BMP280_driver_TivaC/README.md

 - /\*\*/ comments indicate a section comments, meaning it apply to all things below it up until the next /**/
 - // indicate a specific comment, it refers to the one thing directly below it or before it in the same line

+## Dependencies

+The dependency is in the form of the git submodules of other repo, just initialize and pull that sub module and you should be good

 ## Naming Convention

-- Error code begins with ERR_
+- Error code has ERR_ in their names
 - bmp280 function begins with bmp280_
 - i2c0 function begins with i2c0_
 - spi function begins with spi_